joyharjanto/joyharjanto/README.md

-### Hi there 👋 My name is Joy and I am a noob-ish technologist.
+### Hi there 👋 My name is Joy and I am a technologist.

 🌱 Work is primarily done in R, Python and Javascript </br>
 ✨ When programming, I strive for continuous improvement and not perfection </br>